Cocoon Chill Mattress review in brief

 The Cocoon by Sealy Chill Memory Foam is one of the best mattresses in America and is especially well-suited to people who are prone to overheating at night.
 The headline feature here is Sealy’s advanced phase-change material in the stretch-knit cover, which elevates the mattress above most of its lower-mid-range rivals.

-Despite its budget price, the Cocoon Chill is among the best cooling mattresses you can buy for smaller budgets, especially as regular Cocoon by Sealy mattress sales reduce the price of a queen to $799.
-Plus, you get up to $199 of free breathable bedding with it too.
+The Cocoon Chill is among the best cooling mattresses you can buy for smaller budgets, especially as regular Cocoon by Sealy mattress sales reduce the price of a queen to $799.
+Plus, you'll typically get a bundle of free bedding with it too.

-We slept on the Cocoon Chill Memory Foam mattress for over two weeks, with one lead reviewer and a testing panel putting the Chill through its paces in terms of cooling, pressure relief, support, comfort and edge support.
+We slept on the Cocoon Chill Memory Foam mattress for over three weeks, with one lead reviewer and a testing panel putting the Chill through its paces to assess cooling, pressure relief, support, comfort and edge support.

 Best for: hot sleepers; side and front sleepers; anyone with a restless partner